ChrisWhealy/wasm_sha256/docs/00-getting-started.md

    1. The line `args: process.argv` makes the command line arguments received by NodeJS available to the WebAssembly module
    1. The `preopens` object contains one or more directories that WASI will preopen for WebAssembly.

-   The property name is the directory name as seen by WebAssembly (`"."` in this case), and the property value is the directory on disk to which we are granting WebAssembly access.
+   The property names and values used in the `preopens` object are the directory names as seen by WebAssembly (`"."` in this case), and the directory on disk to which we are granting WebAssembly access.

    In this case, we are granting access to read files in (or beneath) the directory in which we start NodeJS.